 USC Independent Health Professions at the Ostrow School of Dentistry

-The USC Divisions of Biokinesiology and Physical Therapy and Occupational Science and Occupational Therapy are administered by the School of Dentistry.
-Both of these divisions offer outstanding education at either the graduate or undergraduate levels.
+The USC Division of Biokinesiology and Physical Therapy and the Division of Occupational Science and Occupational Therapy are administered by the Ostrow School of Dentistry of USC.
+Both of these divisions offer outstanding education at either the graduate or undergraduate level.

 The Division of Occupational Science and Occupational Therapy opened in 1942 and is headquartered on the Health Sciences campus.
 More than 50 percent of the recipients of the highest academic awards given by the American Occupational Therapy Association have been USC alumni.
 The division offers a professional degree program allowing students to earn a B.S. degree from the USC College of Letters, Arts and Sciences and, in one additional year, an M.A. in occupational therapy.
 These graduates are eligible to sit for The National Board for Certification as occupational therapists.
-The division offers three degrees in conjunction with the Graduate School: the nation’s oldest degree programs leading to the Master of Arts for registered occupational therapists or for persons with degrees in related fields, the world’s first Ph.D. in Occupational Science and a professional Doctor of Occupational Therapy.
-The division also confers a minior in occupational science.
-It is among a handful of similar programs offered worldwide.
+The division offers three degrees in conjunction with the Graduate School: the Master of Arts for both currently registered occupational therapists or for persons with degrees in related fields, the world’s first Ph.D. in Occupational Science and the professional Occupational Therapy doctorate.
+The division also confers an undergraduate minor in occupational science, one of only a few similar programs offered worldwide.
 The Division of Occupational Science and Occupational Therapy is fully accredited by the Accreditation Council for Occupational Therapy Education, 4720 Montgomery Lane, Bethesda, Maryland 20824-1220, (301) 652-2682.